Deterministic and Randomized Diffusion based Iterative Generalized Hard Thresholding (DiFIGHT) for Distributed Sparse Signal Recovery: Proof of Theorem

-For the evolution of the MoDiFIGHT algorithm, we first note that the following inequality can be written down for the iterate $\bvec{x}_i^{n+1}$, where $\bvec{\psi}^n_j = H_K\left(\bvec{x}_j^n - \mu_j\nabla f_j(\bvec{x}_j^n)\right),\ j=1,2,\cdots,\ L$.
-Thus, we get where step $(a)$ follows from the condition $\sum_{j=1}^L a_{ji} = 1$.
-Squaring both sides of the above inequality and then expanding the RHS of the inequality, folowed by a cancellation of terms alike from both sides, one obtains, where the step $(b)$ uses the Cauchy-Scwartz inequality.
-Now, utilizing the definition of $\bvec{\psi}_j^n$, one obtains the following inequality: Expanding both sides of the above inequality and subsequently canceling alike terms from both sides, one arrives at the following: where the step $(c)$ uses Lemma~\ref{lem:RPDH-inprod-inequality} for the first term and Cauchy-Scwartz inequality for the second term.
-Thus, we obtain Combining the inequalities~\eqref{eq:modifight-first-main-ineqaulity}, and \eqref{eq:modifight-second-main-inequality}, one obtains the following main ineqaulity governing the evolution of $\norm{\bvec{x}_i^{n+1} - \bvec{x}^\star}_2$ for node $i$: We note that the inequality~\eqref{eq:modifight-one-node-main-inequality} is essentially the same as the inequality~\eqref{eq:difight-one-node-main-inequality} only with a factor of $4$ instead of $2$ at the front.
+We note that the inequality~\eqref{eq:modifight-one-node-main-inequality} is essentially the same as the inequality~\eqref{eq:difight-one-node-main-inequality} only with a factor of $3$ instead of $\sqrt{3}$ at the front.
 Thus, using similar analysis as present in the part of the analysis of DiFIGHT after inequality~\eqref{eq:difight-one-node-main-inequality}, we arrive at the following vector inequality:

 where $\bvec{H},\ \bvec{d}$ are defined as in the analysis of the DiFIGHT algorithm.
-Also, we find that a sufficient condition for the right hand side of the above inequality to converge is $\max_i\sum_{j=1}^L a_{ji}\omega_j<1/4$, or a weaker condition $\max_j \omega_j <1/4$.
+Also, we find that a sufficient condition for the right hand side of the above inequality to converge is $\max_i\sum_{j=1}^L a_{ji}\omega_j<1/3$, or a weaker condition $\max_j \omega_j <1/3$.